altdesktop/i3-dstatus/README.md

 }
 ```

 Pass the path of statusline generator scripts you want to run as arguments to i3-dstatus.
 Passing a relative path will start the script from the generators included with i3-dstatus from the generator path.
+The blocks will appear on i3bar in the order the generators were given on the command line.

 ### Configuration